griffithlab/rnaseq_tutorial_wiki/Logging-into-Amazon-Cloud.md

 ssh -i CSHLRNA.pem ubuntu@cshl##.dyndns.org
 ```

 (where # is your assigned student number.
 Your student number is the number on the participant list.
-If your number less than 10, please add 0 in front of it.)
+If your number is less than 10, please add 0 in front of it.)

 ##Copying files to your computer